Take a Sweet, Smoky Detour to These Minnesota Meat Shops

 Grill lovers heading north on Interstate 94 to campsites and cabins can swing by to try more than 60 varieties of homemade sausage.
 They range from the familiar—andouille, Landjaeger, chorizo and kielbasa—to lesser-known versions inspired by everything from funeral hot dishes to fajitas.
 They also make nationally award-winning pork sausage and braunschweiger.

 In another handy location for northbound travelers, this market near U.S. Highway 10 has racked up hundreds of awards for products that four generations of owners have perfected since 1914.
 Smoked blueberry wild rice sausages and bacon in a dozen flavors rank among its bestsellers, as do a dozen types of summer sausage, snack sticks and jerky from bison to turkey that offer savory road trip munchies.

 This thriving Canal Park sandwich shop showcases its house-smoked Cajun salmon, Lake Superior whitefish and trout, salmon pate and artisan salumis, but also sells meats to-go for charcuterie spreads and sandwiches by the lake.

 Enjoy the brown-sugary, silvery-skinned locally caught and smoked trout and whitefish plus pink filets of salmon in one of the last remaining North Shore fish shops.

 Cobb Cook Grocery & Butcher Shop, Hibbing

-For easy summer meals, this 1972 shop stacks up ready-to-grill chicken and beef kabobs and taps regional football rivalries with its Viking brats with wild rice, mozzarella and onion or Packer brats with cheddar, sauerkraut and onion.
+For easy summer meals, this 1972 shop stacks up ready-to-grill chicken and beef kabobs, and taps regional football rivalries with its Viking brats containing wild rice, mozzarella and onion or Packer brats featuring cheddar, sauerkraut and onion.